robthompson16/support-for-early-career-teachers/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-4-ect-theory.md

 For the independent practice, I provided pupils with a partially completed example to continue to scaffold their responses.
 This further reinforced their understanding of the different elements of the question and ensured their thinking was focused around the key learning points.

 So throughout the lesson, I gradually removed the scaffold of teacher support to increase pupil independence.
 During independent practise, pupils were not expected to work entirely without scaffolds and instead were given a partially completed example because I knew they would require some form of support.
 However, over time, depending on the pupil and their progress, I began to remove scaffolds for source utility questions.
-I began by transitioning from a partially completed example to using checklists to support and prompt pupils' cognitive and metacognitive processes.
+I began by transitioning from a partially completed example to using checklists to support and prompt pupils’ cognitive and metacognitive processes.
 Once pupils had internalised the structure and processes involved in the question, I was able to remove the checklists entirely.
 The speed at which this was done varied for different pupils to suit their differing needs.
 To further support pupil independence, I ensure I consistently use the same structures when answering questions.

 I always challenge pupils to progress to independence – the scaffolding must begin to come down at some point, but when appropriate.
 Don’t be fearful to put scaffolds back into place if errors are made and it is required.